 For example, most of our POCs are optimised for being used either with a mouse or with a keyboard, while certain edge cases of interactions of the two of them is not taken care of.
 Also, touch usage with gestures are not implemented in any way.

-ARIA only when inevitable
+ARIA only when safe and sound

 Icing on the cake